Population ethics: Asymmetric views towards suffering and happiness

 while the fact that a person's life would be worse than no life at all (or 'worth not living') constitutes a strong moral reason for not bringing him into existence, the fact that a person's life would be worth living provides no (or only a relatively weak) moral reason for bringing him into existence.

 One response to this challenge has been to reject this asymmetry and claim that just as we have reasons not to bring into existence a being who will have a bad life, we have reasons to bring into existence a being who will have a good life.
 Critics of this view can claim either that our reasons not to bring into existence unhappy lives are stronger than our reasons to create happy lives, or that while we should avoid creating unhappy lives we have no reason to create happy lives.
-While this claim has been defended from different view points, it is the one that would be favored especially by negative consequentialism and other suffering-focused views.
+While the latter claim has been defended from different view points, it is the one that would be favored especially by negative consequentialism and other suffering-focused views.

 Practical relevance

-Population ethical problems are particularly likely to arise when making large-scale policy-decisions, but they can also affect how we should evaluate certain choices made by individuals.
-Examples of practical questions that give rise to population ethical problems include the decision whether or not to have an additional child; how to allocate life-saving resources between young and old people; how many resources to dedicate to climate change mitigation; and whether or not to support family planning programs in the developing world.
-The decisions made about all of these cases affect the number, the identity and the average quality of life of future people.
+Population ethics problems are particularly likely to arise when making large-scale policy decisions, but they can also affect how to evaluate certain choices.
+Examples of practical questions that give rise to population ethics problems include the decision of whether to have an additional child; how many resources to dedicate to climate change mitigation; and whether to support family planning programs in the developing world.
+These decisions affect the number, identity and average quality of life of future people.

-One's views regarding population ethics have the potential to significantly shape what one thinks of as the most pressing moral priorities.
-For instance, the total view in population ethics and related theories, have been claimed to imply longtermism, defined by the Global Priorities Institute at the University of Oxford as "the view that the primary determinant of the differences in value of the actions we take today is the effect of those actions on the very long-term future".
-On this basis, Oxford philosopher Nick Bostrom argues that the prevention of existential risks to humanity is an important global priority in order to preserve the value of the many lives that could come to exist in the future.
-Others who have endorsed the asymmetry between bringing into existence happy and miserable lives have also supported a longtermist approach and focused on the prevention of risks of scenarios of future suffering, especially those where suffering would prevail over happiness or where there might be astronomical amounts of suffering.
-Longtermist ideas have been taken up and are put into practice by several organizations associated with the effective altruism community, such as the Open Philanthropy Project and 80,000 Hours, as well as by philanthropists like Dustin Moskovitz.
+One's views regarding population ethics can significantly shape what one considers the most pressing moral issues.
+For instance, the total view in population ethics and related theories has been claimed to imply longtermism, defined by the Global Priorities Institute at the University of Oxford as "the view that the primary determinant of the differences in value of the actions we take today is the effect of those actions on the very long-term future".
+On this basis, Oxford philosopher Nick Bostrom argued that the prevention of existential risks to humanity is an important global priority in order to preserve the value of the many lives that could come to exist in the future.
+Others who have endorsed the asymmetry between bringing into existence happy and miserable lives have also supported a longtermist approach and focused on the prevention of risks of astronomical suffering, especially those where suffering would prevail over happiness.
+Longtermist ideas have been adopted and put into practice by several organizations associated with the effective altruism community, such as Open Philanthropy and 80,000 Hours, as well as by philanthropists like Dustin Moskovitz.